vrivier/text-similarity/README.md

 #### Process
 Sentence words are turned into vectors using GloVe word embeddings.
 They are then turned into 2 single vectors using pytorch LSTM.
-Finally these 2 vectors are compared using dot product and euclidian distance.
+Finally these 2 vectors are merged by multiplication and substraction.
-The result goes through a sigmoid function that gives a similarity score between 0 and 1.
+The resulting vectors go through additionnal weight layers before a sigmoid function gives a similarity score between 0 and 1.